ohscar/rmalloc/doc/paper/appendix.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To visualize and experiment with different ways of calculating lifetime I have a small application that takes as input
 an ops file (created by ``translate-memtrace-to-ops.py``), in particular to look at macro lifetimes in different
 intervals.
-It turns out that for some (larger) applications, lifetimes are highly clustered for the short-lived objects:
+It turns out that for some (larger) applications, lifetimes are highly clustered for the short-lived objects,
+as seen in Figure :ref:`appendixhistogram01000`.

 .. figure:: graphics/result-soffice-macro-histogram-0-1000.png
    :scale: 50%

-   This shows the number of objects within a specific lifetime.
+   :label:`appendixhistogram01000` This shows the number of objects within a specific lifetime.
 Short-lived objects dominates.

-By removing the short-lived objects, we can get a better understanding of the distribution of the other objects.
+By removing the short-lived objects, we can get a better understanding of the distribution of the other objects in
+Figure :ref:`appendixhistogram10100`.

 .. figure:: graphics/result-soffice-macro-histogram-10-100.png
    :scale: 50%

-   Limited to blocks with a lifetime between 1% and 100%
+   :label:`appendixhistogram10100` Limited to blocks with a lifetime between 1% and 100%

-And conversely, if we want to see the distribution of the short-lived objects only:
+And conversely, if we want to see the distribution of the short-lived objects only, as in :ref:`appendixhistogram020`.

 .. figure:: graphics/result-soffice-macro-histogram-0-20.png
    :scale: 50%

-   Limited to blocks with a lifetime between 0% and 2%
+   :label:`appendixhistogram020` Limited to blocks with a lifetime between 0% and 2%

 translate-ops-to-locking-lifetime.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~